cryptocomicon/CryptoNite/README.md

 ## Long term approach

-In order to have one CPU (core) one vote.
-We need a POW hash algorithm which requires most of a full block time to compute one hash for a typical CPU.
+In order to have one CPU (core) one vote, we need a POW hash algorithm which requires most of a full block time to compute one hash for a typical CPU.

 The goal is to make it very hard for any ASIC designer to create a circuit which will have any significant cost/performance benefit over a generic CPU.